MiczFlor/RPi-Jukebox-RFID/src/jukebox/components/gpio/gpio_rpi/README.rst

 GPIO Configuration
 ---------------------

 The GPIO moule is configured via a yaml file, typically ``gpio.yaml``.
+Just create it as shared/settings/gpio.yaml

 .. code-block:: yaml